pellucida/siphash64/README.md

 ## siphash64

-64 bit only version of siphash extracted from the reference implementation of SipHash.
+Simplified interface to 64 bit only version of siphash extracted from the reference implementation of _SipHash_.

 C language reference implementation (https://github.com/veorq/SipHash)

-SipHash was designed by [Jean-Philippe Aumasson](https://131002.net) and [Daniel J. Bernstein](http://cr.yp.to).
+_SipHash_ was designed by [Jean-Philippe Aumasson](https://131002.net) and [Daniel J. Bernstein](http://cr.yp.to).

 ## Usage